Story The Film Team Gallery Access

 Day Three

-"But when you are dying — when there is nothing left — you find out what you actually believe."
+Rafael had never been a religious man.
+But when you are dying — when there is nothing left — you find out what you actually believe.

-Rafael got on his knees on a raft made of inner tubes in the middle of the Caribbean Sea.
+He got on his knees on a raft made of inner tubes in the middle of the Caribbean Sea.
 He put his hands together.
 And for the first time in his life — he prayed.

 What happened next was documented.